MillicentAgyir/Team-Belize-Live-Project-1/README.md

 Graphical tools like bar plots and histograms were used to visually represent these findings.

 2. Funding Distribution Analysis
 Once the classification was complete, I calculated the total funding raised by both Tech and Non-Tech startups.
 This was achieved using simple group-by operations, summing the funding amounts across each category.

-3. Statistical Analysis: Is There a Difference?
+### 3. Statistical Analysis: Answering the Analytical Questions
 The next step was to assess if there was a statistical difference in the funding amounts between tech and non-tech startups.
 For this, I performed an independent t-test, a common statistical test to compare the means of two groups.

 This test gave us an important insight into whether investors favor technology-driven startups more than their non-tech counterparts.

-# Results and Key Insights
+## Results and Key Insights
 Funding Distribution:
 Tech startups consistently attract a larger share of total funding across the years.
 The funding gap between tech and non-tech sectors is significant, with tech startups often raising higher amounts of capital per round.